atomist/sdm/README.md

 **GitHub Software Delivery Machine**: An Atomist reference implementation.

 ## What is a "Software Delivery Machine?"
 A **software delivery machine** is a development process in a box.
-It automates all steps in the flow from commit to production (potentially via staging environments), and many other actions, using the consistent model provided by Atomist's API for software.
+It automates all steps in the flow from commit to production (potentially via staging environments), and many other actions, using the consistent model provided by Atomist's *API for software*.

 ## Implementations of Atomist
 Atomist is a flexible system, enabling you to build your own automations or use those provided by Atomist or third parties.